• Skip to primary navigation

 Apple Watches are available either as GPS or GPS +Cellular versions; the main difference being that the Cellular type allows the user to operate the Apple Watch without the iPhone being anywhere near.

-Design
+Apple Watch Design

 Until Apple Watch 4, the look of each device was similar.
 Apple Watch has a larger screen – between 40mm and 44mm – and also includes haptic feedback on the digital crown.
 Series 5 is available in either 38mm or 42mm versions.
+Series 6 is 40mm and 44mm and 7 and 8 are 41mm and 45mm.
+The new Ultra is 49mm.

-Display
+Apple Watch Display

-Series 5 and 6 are the only Apple Watch to have the always-on display feature.
+Series 5 and 6 are the only ones to have the always-on display feature.
 Undoubtedly one of its stand-out characteristics.
 The always-on function allows the wearer to quickly and efficiently do the simplest of tasks such as checking the time.
 The watch face will highlight key information such as date, time and weather and are refreshed even when the wearer’s wrist is down.
 To assist with preserving battery life, the display can be dimmed by covering the watch face, or it will initiate the dim mode automatically when the wrist is down.

-Performance
+Apple Watch Performance

-The Apple Watch has never been particularly power hungry, but with each generation performance has improved.
+The Apple Watch has never been particularly power-hungry, but with each generation, performance has improved.
 Series 2 houses the S2 integrated computer/System on Chip (SoC).
 Whilst Series 3 hosts S3 and saw the introduction of the dual-core.
 Series 4 and Series 5 both operate on a 64-dual core processor.
 This affords activity that is up to 2x faster than the S3 processor.

 Despite no notable difference in the performance between Apple’s latest models, they retain their own unique SoC, S4 and S5 respectively.
-Like the speed, each generation of Apple Watch has had more RAM giving the user more multi-tasking for their money; Series 2 at 512MB of RAM, Apple Watch 3 with 768MB and levelling off at 1GB RAM for series 4 and 5.
+Like the speed, each generation has had more RAM giving the user more multi-tasking for their money; Series 2 at 512MB of RAM, Apple Watch 3 with 768MB and levelling off at 1GB RAM for series 4 and 5.

 Health and Wellbeing